rdpoor/yellowbird/README.md

 ### Waking and hibernating

-On cold boot the system writes the RTC count into app.last_wake_at.
-Before hibernating, it increments last_wake_at by wake_interval_ms and sets the RTC to wake the processor at that time (assuming it is sufficiently far in the future) and enters hibernate mote.
+On cold boot the system writes the RTC count into app.prev_wake_at.
+Before hibernating, it increments prev_wake_at by wake_interval_ms and sets the RTC to wake the processor at that time (assuming it is sufficiently far in the future) and enters hibernate mote.